-I help successful entrepreneurs like you who are passionate about what you do boost your visibility through content marketing, podcast booking, and one-on-one coaching.
+I help passionate online entrepreneurs boost their visibility through podcast guest booking and one-on-one coaching.

 A Thanksgiving Gift You Can Give as a Christmas Gift Too

 There might be affiliate links in this post.
 If you click on a link and make a purchase, I receive a small commission.
 Read my disclosure policy here.

 2. They are a labor of love.

 The question remains. . how can I make an inexpensive coasters when entertaining or to give as a thoughtful gift?